zabereznikova/docs.de-de/docs/framework/unmanaged-api/metadata/imetadataemit-translatesigwithscope-method.md

 ## <a name="parameters"></a>Parameter
  `pAssemImport`
- [in] Die Schnittstelle für den Importassembly (in dem die Signatur definiert ist).
+ [in] The interface for import assembly (where the signature is defined).

  `pbHashValue`
- [in] Der Hash-Blob für die Assembly.
+ [in] The hash blob for the assembly.

  `cbHashValue`
- [in] Die Anzahl der Bytes im `pbHashValue`.
+ [in] The count of bytes in `pbHashValue`.

  `import`
- [in] Die Schnittstelle für den Importmetadatenbereich.
+ [in] The interface for import metadata scope.

  `pbSigBlob`
- [in] Die Signatur, die importiert werden.
+ [in] The signature to be imported.

  `cbSigBlob`
- [in] Die Größe in Bytes, des `pbSigBlob`.
+ [in] The size, in bytes, of `pbSigBlob`.

  `pAssemEmit`
- [in] Die Schnittstelle für den Exportassembly.
+ [in] The interface for export assembly.

  `emit`
- [in] Die Schnittstelle für den Exportmetadatenbereich.
+ [in] The interface for export metadata scope.

  `pvTranslatedSig`
- [out] Der Puffer, die den übersetzten Signatur-Blob zu speichern.
+ [out] The buffer to hold the translated signature blob.

  `cbTranslatedSigMax`
- [in] Die Kapazität in Bytes, des `pvTranslatedSig`.
+ [in] The capacity, in bytes, of `pvTranslatedSig`.

  `pcbTranslatedSig`
- [out] Die Anzahl der tatsächlichen Bytes in der übersetzten Signatur.
+ [out] The number of actual bytes in the translated signature.

 ## <a name="requirements"></a>Anforderungen
- **Plattformen:** Weitere Informationen finden Sie unter [Systemanforderungen](../../../../docs/framework/get-started/system-requirements.md).
+ **Plattformen:** Informationen finden Sie unter [Systemanforderungen](../../../../docs/framework/get-started/system-requirements.md).

  **Header:** Cor.h

- **Bibliothek:** Als Ressource in MSCorEE.dll verwendet
+ **Library:** Used as a resource in MSCorEE.dll

  **.NET Framework-Versionen:** [!INCLUDE[net_current_v10plus](../../../../includes/net-current-v10plus-md.md)]